renskiy/fabricio/examples/apps/django/README.md

         name='django-stack',

         # image tag which will be built and used to apply migrations on
-        # (all other stack images must be ready to the moment of stack deploy)
+        # (all other stack services images must be ready to the moment of stack deploy)
         image='django-app',

         # safe options are options passing to container